s-r-e-e-r-a-j/DirectoryBuster/README.md

 ## DirectoryBuster

-DirectoryBuster is a GUI-based directory brute-forcing tool that helps discover hidden directories and files on web servers.
-It allows penetration testers and security researchers to identify accessible resources by testing a given target URL against a wordlist of potential directory and file names.
+DirectoryBuster is a GUI-based directory brute-forcing tool designed to help penetration testers and security researchers discover hidden directories, path parameters, and files on web servers.
+By testing a target URL against a wordlist of potential directory and file names, it identifies accessible resources that may pose security risks.

 ---